worlddemocrats/federation/CONSTITUTION.md

 ### Section 2.
 Categories of Membership

 The World Democrats shall have the following categories of membership:
-- **Individual members**: persons who support the objectives and principles of the World Democrats after being registered supporters for a minimum period of three months.
+- **Individual members**: Persons who support the objectives and principles of the World Democrats after being registered supporters for a minimum period of three months.

-- **Organizational members**: legally established organizations, associations, or institutions that support the objectives and principles of the World Democrats after being affiliated organizations for a minimum period of three months.
+- **Organizational members**: Legally established organizations, associations, or institutions that support the objectives and principles of the World Democrats after being affiliated organizations for a minimum period of three months.

-- **Registered supporters**: individuals who express interest in the World Democrats' objectives and principles, and wish to be involved in its activities.
+- **Registered supporters**: Individuals who express interest in the World Democrats' objectives and principles, and wish to be involved in its activities.

-- **Affiliated organizations**: organizations that share common goals and values with the World Democrats and wish to establish a cooperative relationship.
+- **Affiliated organizations**: Organizations that share common goals and values with the World Democrats and wish to establish a cooperative relationship.

-- **Honorary members**: distinguished individuals who have made significant contributions to the cause of democracy, human rights, or global governance, and have been invited by the World Democrats to accept honorary membership.
+- **Honorary members**: Distinguished individuals who have made significant contributions to the cause of democracy, human rights, or global governance, and have been invited by the World Democrats to accept honorary membership.

 ### Section 3.
 Application for Membership